vertica/VerticaPy/docs/source/user_guide.rst

           34 mins
           ^^^^^^^^
+          Use interactive visualizations, charts, and
-          Uncover insights and patterns within your data.
+          graphs to uncover insights and patterns within your data.
-          Navigate through interactive visualizations, charts,
-          and graphs to gain a comprehensive understanding of the information at your fingertips.

           :bdg-primary:`Graphs`